 Choosing hummingbird flowers for your garden

 A great place to start when choosing hummingbird flowers is to look for red tubular blooms.
 This is because a hummingbird’s retinas cause them to see more red and yellow tones.
 However, according to the National Audubon Society, the quality of the flowers is what really matters.
 So while red and yellow flowers can attract these magical little birds to your garden, once there, they’re not picky when there is a variety of other nectar-rich blooms to offer lots of sustenance.
 Native plants are a great place to start, and often provide the best nectar sources.
+Try to establish a bloom time in your garden that extends from spring through fall.

 In my book, Gardening Your Front Yard, I included a unique front yard where you couldn’t see any plants (they were all planted behind tall hedges), but the house itself had been painted white with red polka dots to attract hummingbirds to the neighbourhood.
 Spolier alert: It worked!
 I included a photo in this article on pollinator garden design.